 Members-at- Large

-The member-at-large category is designed specifically for individuals who support the work of IFBW as an advocate for women in the workplace and don’t have the opportunity to belong to a local organization.
+The member-at-large category is designed specifically for individuals who support the work of IFBWC as an advocate for women in the workplace and don’t have the opportunity to belong to a local organization.

 Members-at-large receive all benefits of membership

 Membership dues are paid on an annual basis coinciding with the anniversary date of when the individual member joined IFBWC.
-Members can pay their state dues directly to IFBWC, or to their local organizations when local dues are paid.
+Members can pay their state dues directly to IFBWC.

 Honorary or Life Membership